TheZ3ro/Blackhole/README.md

 # Blackhole
-[A] Blackhole is a HTTP File Transfer Server
+Blackhole is a HTTP File Transfer Server.

+Heavily based on com.varma.android.aws.